bojark/Tatra_T3SU_WE_Layouts/README.md

-# Tatra T3SU WE Layouts
+# Tatra T3SU and MTTA2 WE Layouts

 Custom Write Everywhere layouts both for my Tatra T3SU and MTTA2 trams in Cities: Skylines II.